Aelisya/AdGuard-Home-Filters/README.md

     sdns://AQMAAAAAAAAAElsyNjIwOmZlOjoxMV06ODQ0MyBnyEe4yHWM0SAkVUO-dWdG3zTfHYTAC4xHA2jfgh2GPhkyLmRuc2NyeXB0LWNlcnQucXVhZDkubmV0

 ## And for the protocol ?
-I use DoQ.
+I use DNSCRYPT for the best privacy/security.

 ## EDNS ?
 Yes i have enabled it since they support ECS (who don't send all the ip only the start).

 ## For the DNS priming servers ?
-I use Quad9 the most secure DNS, if i don't use it to as upstream it's because there is many false positive.
+I use Quad9 the most secure DNS, with ECS enabled on priming too even if they are not useful with DNSCRYPT.

 Localhost :

-    2620:fe::fe
+    2620:fe::11
-    9.9.9.9
+    9.9.9.11

 ## And for the connection between the client and AdGuard ?
 I use Dns Over Https because iPhone/Mac Os Bigsur have DOH support and Windows 10 Will have it too soon, and since i control the server (physically and software) i don't have to worry about cookies and history log or dns spoofing.